 2. If Chat and Email are Sufficient

 If you’ve been using other forms of communication for customer service, like email and chat, and have had no complaints or issues, why fix what isn’t broken?
-Especially if your audience skews younger, these are tools that can be highly-effective (and cost-effective) at reaching your customers.
+Especially if your audience skews younger, these are tools that can be highly effective (and cost-effective) at reaching your customers.

 3. You Have a Personal Relationship with Clients

-If, for example, you sell to other businesses and have personal interaction with each and every client, they probably have your email and cell phone number, and that suffices.
+If, for example, you sell to other businesses and have a personal interaction with each and every client, they probably have your email and cell phone number, and that suffices.
 As long as they can reach you, there’s no reason to invest in fancy phone services.

 Your Options for Customer Communication

 Whether you decide to invest in a phone line or not, know what options are available to you to connect with customers.

 - Google Voice: Your very basic option when adding a phone line for your business is Google Voice; it’s a free phone number you can access through your cell phone, and you can set up the voicemail to be for your business rather than personal.
 The only limitation is that you are the only one who can access this number through your cell, so it’s ideal if you’re planning to answer all business-related calls.

 - Auto Attendant Services: By setting up automated prompts on your business phone line, you can reduce the number of calls your reps actually take.
 For example: if customers can call to track an order or check their balance through the automated system, only the calls with product questions will get fielded to the reps.

 - Live Chat: Customer service reps can address customer questions on your website through a chatting app.
 You can even hire people from a customer service chat company to manage those inquiries for you.